-Precedents of Allowing the Addition of Petroleum Products to Soil

-The National List currently allows the use of horticultural oils in crop production, including mineral oils refined from petroleum.
-Mineral oils are closer in chemistry to petroleum jellies and paraffin, versus other more volatile and toxic petroleum constituents.
+Precedents of Allowing the Addition of Petroleum Products to Soil chemistry to petroleum jellies and paraffin, versus other more volatile and toxic petroleum constituents.
 However, these materials pose some environmental and health risks, and their use on crops results in direct entry into soil ecosystems.